designtech44/php-quizzer/README.md

 # php-quizzer
-this is a PHP quiz tester.
+* this is a PHP quiz tester.
+* it s a server-side app
+* This app runs on Apache